netbox-community/go-netbox/docs/ModuleBayTemplateRequest.md

 ### NewModuleBayTemplateRequest

-`func NewModuleBayTemplateRequest(deviceType DeviceTypeRequest, name string, ) *ModuleBayTemplateRequest`
+`func NewModuleBayTemplateRequest(deviceType BriefDeviceTypeRequest, name string, ) *ModuleBayTemplateRequest`

 NewModuleBayTemplateRequest instantiates a new ModuleBayTemplateRequest object This constructor will assign default values to properties that have it defined,